 One of the fun benefits of summer (besides warm weather, grilling and spending all your time outside), is that the sun can naturally lighten your hair.
-Any blonde who's spent time outside knows the sun will bleach it, creating natural-looking (and free!) highlights.
-Of course, it's not realistic to spend every day outdoors, so I'm going to teach you how to lighten your hair without bleach.
+Any blonde who's spent time outside knows the sun can lighten it, creating natural-looking (and free!) highlights.
+Of course, it's not realistic to spend every day outdoors, but luckily there are ways to to lighten your hair without bleach.

-Here are 6 natural ways to lighten your hair this summer.
+Knowing the warnings, if you're just looking for a little bleach-free, glow-up, here are four natural ways to lighten your hair this summer.

 1. Lemon Juice